adambard/learnxinyminutes-docs/javascript.html.markdown

 myArray.push(3); // Add as the last element someVar = myArray.pop(); // Remove last element and return it

-// Join all elements of an array with a string var myArray0 = [32,false,"js",12,56,90];
+// Join all elements of an array with semicolon var myArray0 = [32,false,"js",12,56,90];
 myArray0.join(";") // = "32;false;js;12;56;90"